alexcoady/alexcoady.github.io/_posts/2015-03-15-stink-redesign.markdown

   name: Stinkdigital
   url: http://stinkdigital.com
 ---
-[Stink](http://stink.co) are the film-arm of the company I work for, and the redesign of their site has been an ongoing project for the past year or so.
-The previous site had a separately managed version for each office, all of which were to be combined into Stink.co - the go-to site for Stink worldwide.
+[Stink](http://stink.co) are the film-arm of Stinkdigital; the redesign of their site had been an ongoing internal project for a year or so.

+The previous site was made from 5 totally independent websites that looked similar.
+The new website had to merge all these sites into one larger global site that represented all the different regions.

 ### The tech side